mezzanine510/terminal-weather-app/README.md

 # node-weather-app
-A weather app built with Node.js, using DarkSky and mapbox APIs.
+A command-line weather app built with Node.js, using DarkSky and mapbox APIs.

 ### Setup
 If you don't already have them, create Dark Sky and Mapbox accounts at: